Home Podcasts A Dose of Economics

 A Dose of Economics

-Health economics podcast hosted by Grace Hampson, a Director at the Office of Health Economics (OHE).
+A Dose of Economics is a health economics podcast hosted by Grace Hampson, a Director at the Office of Health Economics (OHE).
 Each episode features conversations with leading health economists, researchers, and policy experts on topics like HTA, NICE thresholds, cost-effectiveness, AMR, AI in health, drug shortages, and the future of healthcare decision-making.
-New episodes every Tuesday.
+New episodes are released every Tuesday.

 Episodes